 Delivery Scope Options

-Enclosure fabrication and assembly interfaces
+Enclosure and assembly interfaces

-Scope 1Enclosure fabrication and assembly interfaces
+Scope 1Enclosure and assembly interfaces

 Scope Includes: